Ansoff Matrix is a marketing tool developed by H Igor Ansoff which can be used to assist a business in planning its marketing strategy.

 Market Penetration is often seen as one of the least risky strategies, as it is focusing on both a product and market that is familiar, it simply builds on something already proven.

 Product Development is concerned with the introduction of new products into an already established market.
 Product Development does not have to involve an entirely new product it can be the introduction of a modified product into the market or extending an already successful range.
-By modifying an existing product, you can appeal to the existing customer base.
+By using the Ansoff Matrix to develop or modify an existing product, you can appeal to the existing customer base.

 Take a look at the technology industry which is constantly evolving, just because a product is a success the company will not stop there, very often you will see an upgraded or latest version hit the market in a relatively short time from the initial success.